ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 #### Web Cloud Databases

 In your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg), select `Web Cloud`{.action} in the menu at the top of the interface.
-In the left-hand column, go to the `Web Cloud Databases`{.action} tab, then select the Web Cloud Databases server where your source database whose content you want to copy is located.
+In the left-hand column, go to the `Web Cloud Databases`{.action} tab, then select the Web Cloud Databases server that contains the source database you want to duplicate.

 ![WCD Server List](images/list-wcd-server.png){.thumbnail}

-By clicking on the `Databases`{.action} tab, you will see a list of the databases on your Cloud Databases Web server.
+By clicking on the `Databases`{.action} tab, you will see a list of the databases on your Web Cloud Databases server.

 ![WCD DB List](images/list-database-wcd.png){.thumbnail}

 ### Copy the contents of a database

-In the `Databases`{.action} tab, regardless of your solution, click the `...`{.action} button to the right of the row corresponding to the database whose contents you want to copy, then select `Copy database`{.action}.
+In the `Databases`{.action} tab, regardless of your solution, click the `...`{.action} button to the right of the row of the database you want to duplicate, then select `Copy database`{.action}.

 ![CTA_copy_DB](images/cta-copy-database.png){.thumbnail}